jinlab-washu/Jin-lab.manual/downstream_variant_analysis/plot_reads.md

 ## Interactive Protocol

+**READ: There are many ways to use this program and the protocol might have to be adjusted for the user's specific scenario.
+The protocol below is used when you have a list positions you would like to visualize for all samples.**

 1. Gather list of all chromosomes and positions you want to visualize.
 Create a text document with each position on a new line.

     Example pos.txt: